ActivitySim/activitysim/docs/gettingstarted.rst

 Installation
 ------------

-1. It is recommented that you install and use a *conda* package manager for your system.
+1. It is recommended that you install and use a *conda* package manager for your system.
 One easy way to do so is by using `Anaconda 64bit Python 3 <https://www.anaconda.com/distribution/>`__, although you should consult the `terms of service <https://www.anaconda.com/terms-of-service>`__ for this product and ensure you qualify (as of summer 2021, businesses and